Skip to main content

 Security Audits

-The upgrade to the TON Virtual Machine (TVM) were analyzed for security and potential vulnerabilities.
+The upgrade to the TON Virtual Machine (TVM) was analyzed for security risks and potential vulnerabilities.